Staying Safe from COVID-19 While Traveling

 - Avoid crowds and stay at least 6 feet/2 meters (about 2 arm lengths) from anyone who did not travel with you.

-The State is issuing the following recommendations, which supersede the Travel Advisory issued on April 1, 2021:
+The State has issued the following recommendations, which supersede the Travel Advisory issued on April 1, 2021:

 If you have COVID-19 symptoms, get tested and wait for a negative test result before you start your trip.
 Even if you test negative for COVID-19, you should not travel if you’re feeling ill as you may spread another infection.